SCDH/dts-transformations/README.md

 The output is well-formed and contains the nodes (trees) from the node identified by the `start` throughout the node identified by the `end` parameter.
-More about cutting out text based on milestone-like markup in written in the [project's Wiki](https://github.com/SCDH/dts-transformations/wiki).
+More about cutting out text based on milestone-like markup is written in the [project's Wiki](https://github.com/SCDH/dts-transformations/wiki).